Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 Where can I go on the Destin Water Taxi?

-The water taxi can drop you off almost anywhere on Destin Harbor—same as for pick up.
-Just tell the captain where you are going and he will take you to the closest stop.
+The water taxi can drop you off almost anywhere on Destin Harbor, just like for pick-up.
+Tell the captain where you’re going and he’ll take you to the closest stop.

-I’m including some points of interest below where you might want to go on the water taxi, in case you aren’t familiar with Destin Harbor.
-All the spots listed in this section are on the map below so you can see a general layout
+I’m including some points of interest below where you might want to go on the water taxi, especially if you aren’t familiar with Destin Harbor.
+All the spots listed in this section are on the map below so you can see the general layout.

 Map of the Water Taxi Stops on Destin Harbor